Managing Dairy Cattle Rations to Reduce Nutrient Loss & Optimize Milk Production

 - Most of these modifiers are currently fed for reasons such as improving animal health, nutrient utilization, or milk production and the methane reduction benefits are seen as a secondary benefit.

-3. Optimizing milk production to minimize GHG emissions per gallon of milk (intensity).
+3. Optimizing milk production to minimize GHG emissions intensity through farm management

 - Healthy animals produce more milk.
 Reducing disease on farms as well as treating sick cows as early as possible helps minimize the impact of sickness on milk production.